 Tax authorities have great problems assessing the wealth of citizens who own large closely held companies.
 These wealthy households therefore often end up paying very low or no wealth taxes at all.
 In the absence of objective information on these fortunes, journalists in several countries have created alternative wealth estimates of the wealth of the super rich based on subjective valuations.
 Examples of such listings are the Forbes 400 in the U.S. and the Sunday Times Rich List for the U.K. Because of their subjectivity in the valuation of the fortunes one must treat these numbers with great caution.
-Nevertheless, when carefully treated these lists hold information not otherwise available and they have been used previously by researchers interested in studying the wealth of the super rich (e.g., Kopczuk and Saez, 2004; Atkinson, 2006; Guriev and Rachinsky, 2006).
+Yet when carefully treated these lists hold information not otherwise available and they have been used previously by re-